kapulkin/promptbuilder/Readme.md

 - Structured output with TypeScript-like schema definition
 - LLM client with native structured output support and caching option
 - Integration with multiple LLM providers through aisuite
+- Agents with routing based on tools
+- Tools as agent for flexibility and scalability

 ## Quick Start